Sacral Spine Injury

 - People with a sacral spinal cord injury will most likely be able to walk.

 Damage to the sacral spine is rare and may only occur with a serious injury, such as a fall or trauma directly to the area.
-People who have osteoporosis or arthritis may develop stress fractures in the sacrum.
+People who have osteoporosis or arthritis may develop stress sacrum fractures.

-Prognosis and recovery from a sacral spinal cord injury differs from patient to patient.
+Prognosis and recovery from a sacral spine injury differs from patient to patient.
 The difference is due to the type of injury and the level of severity.

 A patient’s health is also a factor in determining the level of independence achieved after an injury.
 This includes body type, existing medical conditions and other injuries that may have occurred at the time of the spinal cord injury.